gb8may/kubernetes/spinnaker/README.md

 > *Halyard is compatible only with Debian/Linux and MacOS

 ##### Halyard with [Docker](https://docs.docker.com/engine/install/) container
-> *Install Docker on the main host you use to access your Kubernetes Cluster (In my case, I'm using EKS)
+> *Install Docker on host you use to access your Kubernetes Cluster (In my case, I'm using a Cloud9 Environment and EKS for cluster)

 - Download and run Halyard Docker image
 ```